 I decided I wasn’t too fond of the idea of the four and under crowd swinging a bat in my house so I made it a pull string style.
 The kids managed to pull all the losing strings before finding the winning one and – oops! – the bit of tape I used to keep the trap door secured while I decorated it stayed shut.
 They pulled so hard the piñata fell!
 It was hilarious.
 Thankfully, the kids were happy to let me pull it open and start shaking out the small bags of jelly beans for them to grab.

-I chose small, handled goodie bags this year so each child could pick one and add their bag of jelly beans & dinosaur fossil.
+I chose small, handled goodie bags this year so each child could pick one, then add their bag of jelly beans and dinosaur fossil.
 Finding a pack of bags at Michaels with a rainbow of colors that matched our party was pure luck.
-Inside I had prepped each with a small wooden maraca and a bookmark Dylan & I made.
+Inside I had prepped each with a small wooden maraca and a bookmark our son and I made.